 3. Build the back wall of the nativity stable.

-A total of 22 regular-sized popsicle sticks are needed to construct the back wall of the wooden Christmas stable.
+Twenty-two regular-sized popsicle sticks are needed to construct the back wall of the wooden Christmas stable.

 How to build the back wall of the nativity stable with popsicle sticks